 - Juiced Link Riggy Micro

 - Tascam also do excellent mixers

-ND faders are a must for DSLR video shooters wanting to get maximum benefit from the large sensors.
-With the shutter speed fixed in most cases the ND fader gives you another way to bring down the light levels so you can open your aperture up and get shallow depth of field.
+ND faders are a must for DSLR video shooters wanting to get the maximum benefit from the large sensors.
+With the shutter speed fixed in most cases, the ND fader gives you another way to bring down the light levels so you can open your aperture up and get shallow depth of field.

 - Heliopan 77mm Variable Gray ND Filter

 - Polaroid 77mm Neutral Density Fader Filter This is not something that you want to go cheap on if possible as it’s an add on that will directly affect the quality of your shots.
 However, the Heliopan is expensive and a cheaper option like the polaroid can still make a big difference to the look of your video

 - You can pick up cheap, no brand LED lights at the camera market for around 2–300 RMB.